microsoft/playwright/docs/api.md

 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully focused.
 The promise will be rejected if there is no element matching `selector`.

 This method fetches an element with `selector` and focuses it.
-If there's no element matching `selector`, the method throws an error.
+If there's no element matching `selector`, the method waits until a matching element appears in the DOM.

 Shortcut for [page.mainFrame().focus(selector)](#framefocusselector-options).